Editorial Policies

 Authors may share or post their submitted version of the article (also known as the preprint) in the following ways:

-The following text should be included on the first page of the submitted article when it first is posted in any of the above outlets: “This work has been submitted to the JICHI for possible publication".
+The following text should be included on the first page of the submitted article when it is first posted in any of the above outlets: “This work has been submitted to JICHI for possible publication".

 Upon acceptance to JICHI

-If an author previously posted their submitted version of the article in any of the following locations, he or she will need to replace the submitted version with the accepted version of JICHI counted since the article was published (you have time 4 (four) weeks to changes the status of your article on articles repository).
+If an author previously posted their submitted version of the article in any of the following locations, he or she must replace the submitted version with the accepted version.
+Authors have 4 (four) weeks to change the status of the article on the repository after acceptance.
 No other changes may be made to the accepted article.

 Final published article

-1. When the article is published, the posted version should be updated with a full citation to the original of JICHI, including DOI.
-He or she will need to replace the accepted version with the published article version of JICHI.
+When the article is published, the posted version should be updated with a full citation to the original JICHI publication, including the DOI.
+Authors must replace the accepted version with the published article version (Version of Record).